moulelin/CAGU/README.md

-## Regarding the paper "Context-Aware Attentional Graph U-Net for Hyperspectral Image Classification", it is temporarily not open source.

-- I will completely open source the code of this paper after the paper is published (has been accepted now).
+## Regarding the paper "Context-Aware Attentional Graph U-Net for Hyperspectral Image Classification", it is temporarily open source a part of code.
+We will completely open source the code of this paper after the paper is published (has been accepted now).

 - In order to provide my portfolio, I open sourced part of the code of this paper,More details on
 ## https://moulelin.github.io/2021/03/31/cagu/